IAF copter crash: Black box retrieved | Law-Order

 - India

-Defence officials on Thursday retrieved the Flight Recorder, more popularly known as 'Black Box', of the ill-fated Indian Air Force helicopter that crashed near here on Wednesday.
-Chief of Defence Staff, General Bipin Rawat and 12 others were killed in the incident.
+Defence officials on Thursday retrieved the Flight Data Recorder, more popularly known as 'Black Box', of the ill-fated Indian Air Force helicopter that crashed near here on Wednesday, killing Chief of Defence Staff, General Bipin Rawat and 12 others.

 Official sources said the black box was retrieved in the wake of authorities expanding the search area from 300 metres to one km from the accident spot.